bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 https://github.com/christgau/wsdd

 First, install the "wget" package if it hasn't already been installed.
-It consumes about 1M of space but is a worthwhile utility to have on your system.
-(You can uninstall it later if you wish)
+It consumes about 4M of space but is a worthwhile utility to have on your system and you can uninstall it later if you wish.

      apt-get install wget